 Choose waterproof flooring.
 Since mudrooms are susceptible to the elements, consider installing waterproof flooring to withstand moisture and high traffic in this area.

 Transforming your unfinished basement may sound like a chore, but it can pay off when it comes time to sell your home.
 According to HomeAdvisor, you can recoup as much as 69 percent of your costs by refinishing your basement.

 Ready to turn your basement into a warm and cozy space?
 Here are a few ideas to refinish your basement:

 Make use of nooks.
 Unused nook underneath the stairs?
 Consider transforming it into a multifunctional dry bar that could double as a party supply cabinet.

 Frame and insulate your basement.
 Let’s face it–no one enjoys hanging out in a cold basement.
 To make it a functional living space, make sure you frame and insulate your basement walls.

 Opt for vinyl plank flooring.
 Featuring moisture-resistance and incredible durability, vinyl plank flooring is a great flooring option for basements.
 We recommend checking out Beauflor’s flooring products, which feature a stylish collection of vinyl plank flooring designs that can transform the look of your basement.

 Hardwood floors (both solid and engineered) are classic, timeless and will give you the best ROI—plain and simple.
 However, these options aren’t suitable for every space, budget and family.

-Fortunately, there are plenty of flooring options that can improve the look and resale value of your home for the new year.
+Fortunately, there are plenty of flooring options that can improve the look and resale value of your home.
 Still can’t decide which flooring option is right for you?
 Locate a Twenty & Oak retailer and let our expert team of professionals narrow down your options.